GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 **Nienke** was a Dutch woman Ryan met through dance in Pittsburgh.
 She became Ryan's unusually close friend and ambiguous romantic focus in 2024.

 **Maarten** was Nienke's boyfriend/partner during the relevant period.
 He visited Pittsburgh and spent time with both Nienke and Ryan.
+He was also with Nienke on the November 2024 Southwest USA road trip, which included the Tempe/IRONMAN context.

 **Olivia** was Ryan's cousin and one of his confidantes, especially in conversations where Ryan interpreted Nienke's behavior, discussed dating, later declined social invitations, and reportedly remained defensive about Nienke into January 2025.